Angela Kerins: Legal action

 In 2016, Kerins commenced legal action against the PAC in the Irish High Court, alleging that the content and scope of the Committee's questions were inappropriate and beyond their remit.
 Kerins also stated that the encounter contributed to a March 2014 suicide attempt and to her later resignation from her role as CEO.
 Kerins lost her case, a decision which she subsequently appealed to the Supreme Court of Ireland.

 On 27 February 2019, the Supreme Court ruled in favour of Kerins on several issues, including that the PAC had acted outside its remit.

-The Supreme Court determined in 2019 that the PAC had violated the legislation as a whole by departing significantly from its mandate and the terms of an invitation to Ms. Kerins, which allowed for inquiries regarding her pay and the management of three State-funded programs by Rehab.
+The Court determined that the PAC had violated the legislation as a whole by departing significantly from its mandate and the terms of an invitation to Ms. Kerins, which allowed for inquiries regarding her pay and the management of three State-funded programmes by Rehab.
 In September 2025, Kerins submitted a claim for legal costs of €2.1 million arising from the case.